Senate GOP rejects Biden infrastructure plan, prep new offer

 Instead, Republicans led by Sen. Shelley Moore Capito of West Virginia, are poised to submit a revised offer when she talks with Biden again Friday, the person said.
 They will insist on using untapped COVID-19 relief funds to pay for the infrastructure investments, the Republican said.
 Biden's team has rejected that approach.

-Still, neither Biden nor the GOP senators appear ready to call off talks, even as Democrats lay the groundwork to use budget rules to pass any big package on their own, without Republican votes.
+Still, neither Biden nor the GOP senators appear ready to call off talks, even as Democrats lay the groundwork for using budget rules to pass any big package on their own, without Republican votes.

 On Friday, House Democrats released a plan for spending $547 billion over the next five years on road, mass transit and rail projects, a blueprint of their priorities and a potential building block for Biden's broader package.

-Note: This story has been corrected to show Rehoboth in Delaware, not Maryland.